blueedgetechno/jiosaavn/README.md

 ```

 ### Update
 - You can now listen to Offline Music too.
-Set you music directory in settings and then hover to the top make the offline button appear
+Set you music directory in settings and then hover to the top to make the offline button appear

 <br>